MichaelSturgeon/PP1-Italy-at-Home/README.md

 ## Surface Plane
 ### Project Features
-![Project key features on mobile](/documentation/features-mobile.png)

-*This image shoes the key features on mobile phones*
+![Project key features on mobile](/documentation/features-mobile.png) *This image shows the key features on mobile phones*

-![Project key features on desktop](/documentation/features-desktop.png)

-*This image shows the key features on desktops*
+![Project key features on desktop](/documentation/features-desktop.png) *This image shows the key features on desktops*

 **Navigation bar**: acts as the user's main method for moving around the site by allowing